 Mycoplasma pneumonia (MP) is a contagious respiratory infection.
-Every year almost 2 million Americans are treated for MP.
-The disease is easily spread through contact with respiratory fluids, and it causes regular epidemics.
+The disease spreads easily through contact with respiratory fluids, and it causes regular epidemics.

 The most common sign of infection is a dry cough.
 Untreated or severe cases can have symptoms affecting the heart and nervous system.
 In rare cases, MP can be fatal.

 Diagnosis is difficult in the early stages of MP because there are few unusual symptoms.
-As the disease progresses, it can be detected through imaging and laboratory tests.
-Antibiotics are used to treat MP.
-Cases unresponsive to antibiotics may need to be treated with intravenous medications.
+As the disease progresses, imaging and laboratory tests may be able to detect it.
+Doctors use antibiotics to treat MP.
+If antibiotics aren’t effective at treating MP, you may need intravenous medications.

-MP is caused by a bacterium called Mycoplasma pneumoniae.
-This is the most recognized of all human pathogens—there are over 200 different known species.
-Most patients with respiratory infection due to M. pneumoniae do not develop pneumonia.
-Once inside the body, the bacterium may attach itself to lung tissue and multiply until a full infection develops.
-Most cases are mild and self-limited.
+A bacterium called Mycoplasma pneumonia causes MP.
+This is the most recognized of all human pathogens.
+There are over 200 different known species.
+Most patients with respiratory infection due to Mycoplasma pneumoniae don’t develop pneumonia.
+Once inside the body, the bacterium may attach itself to your lung tissue and multiply until a full infection develops.
+Most cases are mild.

 In many healthy adults, the immune system is capable of fighting off MP before it can grow into an infection.
 Those who are most at risk include: